 The bedrooms on the left side of this floor plan of a Country style Craftsman home exhibit good design to catch cooling breezes in spring and early summer.
 Both bedroom 2 and bedroom 3 have windows on two adjacent walls, making it easier for wind to enter and exit, creating nighttime cross breezes (Plan #141-1115).

 We know how important your home-building decisions are, but don’t forget about how you can let nature work for you.
 Experience more comfortable room temperatures and ideal lighting.
-Use wind to enjoy your outdoor space year round.
+Use the wind to enjoy your outdoor space year-round.
 And let your late risers sleep in peace!
-With a little strategic planning you can make the best choices for your home and your family.
+With a little strategic planning, you can make the best choices for your home and your family.